josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 - communal grief;
 - or the ummah

-and also organise through:
+and also organise through citizenship, law, unions, medicine, student politics, or anti-racism.

-- citizenship;
-- law;
-- unions;
-- medicine;
-- student politics;
-- or anti-racism.

 No route fully explains a person’s participation.

-The map shows movement rather than classification.
+The map describes movement through concerns, not permanent classification.

 ---